yzhu71/POLI210/Final Exam/Final-Exam_Yuhang-Zhu.md

 2)  Run an appropriate test in R and paste your results.

-    **Answer**: I run a two-tailed t-test to test the hypothsis.
-The result is as follows:
+    **Answer**: I run a t-test to test the hypothsis.
+The result is as
+    follows:

 ``` r
 Welch Two Sample t-test